apatry/ruta-with-maven/README.md

 	[INFO] ------------------------------------------------------------------------
 	[INFO]
 	...
-	Type in your text:
+	Extracting date from
-	I will be out of office from September 2nd 2013 to September 16th 2013.
+	I will be out of office from September 2nd, 2013 to September 20th, 2013.
-	Dates:
-	  - September 2nd 2013
-      - September 16th 2013

-	Shorter dates like 10/2/2013 and 10/16/2013 are also recognized
+	Dates like 9/2/2013 and 9/20/13 are also recognized.
-	Dates:
-	  - 10/2/2013
-	  - 10/16/2013
-	[EOF]

-The application reads line until you type the EOF character for your operating system (ctrl-z for linux and ctrl-d for windows).
+	Found: September 2nd, 2013
+	Found: September 20th, 2013
+	Found: 9/2/2013
+	Found: 9/20/13
+	...

+You can update the `TEXT` constants in `src/main/java/com/textjuicer/ruta/date/App.java` and rerun `mvn compile exec:java` to test the system on your own text.